kandyfoma/goshopper/docs/product/FEATURES.md

 ## Feature 4: Subscription & Payments

 ### Description
-Users start with a free trial (5 scans) and can upgrade to unlimited access via Mobile Money payment.
+Users start with a free trial (2 months) and can upgrade to paid access.
+Payment methods vary by location:
+- **DRC Users**: Choice of Mobile Money (M-Pesa, Orange, Airtel, AfriMoney) or Visa/Card
+- **International Users**: Visa/Card payment only (via Stripe)

 ### User Stories
 - As a user, I want to try the app for free before paying.
-- As a user, I want to pay with my Mobile Money account.
+- As a DRC user, I want to pay with my Mobile Money account.
+- As an international user, I want to pay with my credit/debit card.
 - As a user, I want to know how many free scans I have left.
 - As a user, I want to manage my subscription.